-8. Capacity Development Plan
+8. Capacity Optimization Plan

-• Please provide a macro-level description of how you plan to reach higher departure numbers in FY 2023, FY 2024, and FY 2025, if not already addressed in the proposal narrative.
-Some of the topics you should address include a broad overview of the increased resources (staffing, infrastructure, etc.) you will need to achieve your departure number, as specified in this funding opportunity.
-Organizations can also address number of referrals, USCIS interviews/circuit rides, medicals, etc. needed to reach the allocations provided in this funding opportunity and your proposed number of departures for FY 2024 and FY 2025.
-As feasible, justify the likely/intended impact of increased resources on departure numbers based on data and past experience.
+- Please provide a macro-level description of how you plan to achieve target departure numbers in FY 2025, FY 2026, and FY 2027, if not already addressed in the proposal narrative.
+Some of the topics you should address include a broad overview of the resources (staffing, infrastructure, etc.) you will need to achieve your departure number, as specified in this funding opportunity.
+Organizations can also address number of referrals, USCIS interviews/circuit rides, medicals, etc. needed to reach the allocations provided in this funding opportunity and your proposed number of departures for FY 2026 and FY 2027.
+As feasible, justify the likely/intended impact of estimated resources on departure numbers based on data and past experience.
 Please also address any limitations that may prevent you from reaching this level of departures.
-Within this section, organizations should propose a number of departures for FY 2024 and FY 2025, based on capacity and expected RSC growth.
-The RSC will not be held to these numbers, but it will allow for better outyear planning.
+Within this section, organizations should propose a number of departures for FY 2026 and FY 2027, based on current and expected RSC capacity. - Please use this section to detail how you have incorporated cost savings measures into your current RSC operations, how you will achieve efficiencies within each period of performance and detail the metrics your RSC uses to determine staffing for major processing activity outputs.
+Also detail in a separate section the direct support that your RSC will provide USCIS operations including listing specific services and costs.